ExjeetzZ/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-Here is my repository I will be using to submit school assignments.
+	This my repository to submit school assignments.

+#HTML Documents Assignment
+	Hopefully everything that has been added in the repository works.
+	Looking forward to your feedback.
+	The files for this assignment are as followed : "Assignment", "Dog" ,and "Dog_video".

-# Will update the README file once more asssignments are finished.
+# Will update the README file once more assignments are finished.